Project Description

 Be immersed in the wonderful science of toys.
 Explore energies, materials, movement and sound.
 Spin some colour, use magnets to draw, and make a balancing toy.
 Play has never been so educational!

-• Level: Available for Foundation through to Level 2.
+• Level: Available for Foundation through to Year 2.

 • Duration: Available in a 60 or 90 minute format.
 We recommend a 90 minute format if budget and timetabling constraints allow.